pattern-lab/website/docs/php/command-line.md

+---
+layout: docs
+title: Using The Command Line Options | Pattern Lab
+heading: Using The Command Line Options - PHP
+---

 To use Pattern Lab you must use the command line interface.
 To view the available commands when using Pattern Lab do the following:

 1. In a terminal window navigate to the root of your project